ukansas-wic/pandas/README.md

    - A virtual environment keeps your project’s dependencies isolated from other projects.
    - Run the following commands to create and activate the virtual environment:
    **On macOS/Linux**:
-   python3 -m venv venv  # Creates a virtual environment in a folder named 'venv' source venv/bin/activate  # Activates the virtual environment **On Windows**: python -m venv venv  # Creates a virtual environment in a folder named 'venv' venv\Scripts\activate  # Activates the virtual environment
+   - python3 -m venv venv
+   - source venv/bin/activate
+   **On Windows**:
+   - python -m venv venv
+   - venv\Scripts\activate

 4. **Install Dependencies**
 **On macOS/Linux:**